 SBC Marketing can help you to identify how and where you gain consent from your customers to market to them, and then ensure you are processing the data in a transparent, legal and secure way.

-Every business will need to comply with the General Data Protection Regulation when it comes into force in 2018, as we will still be an EU member state.
+Every UK business will need to comply with the General Data Protection Regulation when it comes into force in March 2018, as we will still be an EU member state.

 Once the UK leaves the EU, any UK business that still operates in the EU, and collects or uses personal data of citizens of EU nations will still be required by law to comply with the GDPR.

 The UK government has now announced that it will implement the UK Data Protection Bill which will match the GDPR in terms of minimum standards and penalties for breaching the laws.

 Every business and organisation that collects or processes data has to be compliant by May 2018.
 But don’t leave it until May to review your data management policies.
 Now is the time to get your data processing in order to ensure you comply and aren’t at risk from fines, damage to your reputation and potentially prosecution.

 The consequences of breaching data protection regulations includes: